Simplified decision making in the belief space using belief sparsification: Introduction

+Also, problems, such as long-term autonomous navigation, and sensor placement over large areas, often involve optimization of numerous variables.
+These settings require reasoning over high-dimensional probabilistic states, known as "beliefs".
+Appropriately, the corresponding planning problem is known as Belief Space Planning (BSP).
+The objective in such a problem is to select "safe" actions, which account for the uncertainty of the agent's belief.
+Other relevant instantiations include active Simultaneous Localization and Mapping (SLAM), active sensing, robotic manipulation, and even cognitive tasks, such as dialogue management.
 The BSP problem is often modeled as a Partially Observable Markov Decision Process (POMDP), according to which we shall propagate the belief, and evaluate the development of uncertainty, considering \emph{multiple} courses of action \citep{Kaelbling98ai}.
-Yet, proper uncertainty measures, such as differential entropy, are expensive to calculate for high-dimensional and continuous beliefs.
+Further, proper uncertainty measures, such as differential entropy, are expensive to calculate for high-dimensional and continuous beliefs.
 Overall, the computational complexity of the problem can turn exceptionally high, thus making it challenging for online systems, or when having a limited processing power.
-In fact, the optimal solution of a POMDP was proven to be intractable \citep{Papadimitriou87math}.

-\subsection{Objectives and Approach Overview}
+\subsection{Objectives and approach overview}

 The previous discussion leads us to our main goal -- allowing computationally efficient decision making.
 Note that in this study, we differentiate between planning and decision making.
 Planning is a broad concept, which takes into consideration many aspects, such as goal setting and balancing, generation of candidate actions, accounting for different planning horizons and future developments, coordination of agents, and so on.
 After refining these aspects, we eventually result in a decision problem: considering an initial state, and a \emph{given} set of candidate actions (or action sequences), we use an objective function to measure the scalar values attained by applying each action on the initial state; to solve the problem, we shall identify the optimal candidate action, which generates the highest objective value.
 With this rudimentary view-point, we dismiss problem-specific attributes, which allows our formulation to address a wider range of problems.
-Nonetheless, our work heavily focuses on contributing to belief space planning.
-In these decision problems, the initial state is a high-dimensional belief, and the objective function is a belief-based information-theoretic value, measured from the propagated belief, after applying a candidate action.
+Nonetheless, our work heavily focuses on contributing to decision making in the belief space.
+In these decision problems, the initial state is a belief over a (possibly) high-dimensional state, and the objective function is a belief-based information-theoretic value, measured from the propagated (updated) belief, after applying a candidate action.